miksto/BluetoothLEDLamp/README.md

 For a description of how the actual lamp was built see [https://miksto.github.io/led-lamp/](https://miksto.github.io/led-lamp/)

 ## Features
 - Spotify integration.
 Sets the lamp to a color matching the album art.
-Similar to how the color of the spotify status bar notifiation is picked.
+Similar to how the color of the spotify status bar notification is picked.

 - Pick an image from the phone and display it on the lamp.

 - Flash lamp whenever the phone receives a new notification, such as when messages, emails etc. are received.

 - Various animated effects and mood effects.
-Night sky, loomy forrest and sunset to name a few.
+Night sky, green forest and sunset to name a few.

 - Simple RGB color picker in the app.